Wake Forest University Department of Counseling

 Student Learning Objectives/Key Performance Indicators

-There are four signature assignments for this course, including two video recordings and two self-assessment papers, that are to be submitted in Anthology Portfolio, an e-Portfolio, data storage, and data management program.
-Both video recordings and self-assessment papers will be used for course grade calculations (using the grading rubric), program evaluation reporting, and student learning outcomes (SLO)/key performance indicator (KPI) monitoring.
-For program evaluation and SLO/KPI monitoring, we use a CACREP rubric that measures student learning on a scale from 1 (harmful) to 5 (exceeds expectations).
-The student learning outcomes on which you will be evaluated for the video recordings and self-assessment papers are I.b: Students possess awareness of themselves and an ability to self-evaluate and V.a.: Students demonstrate their use of evidence-based counseling strategies and techniques to develop and sustain therapeutic relationships.
+There is one signature assignment for this course, the Soloist Paper, that is to be submitted in Anthology Portfolio, an e-Portfolio, data storage, and data management program.
+The Soloist Paper assignment will be used for course grade calculations (using the grading rubric), program evaluation reporting, and student learning outcomes (SLO) / key performance indicator (KPI) monitoring.
+For program evaluation reporting and SLO/KPI monitoring, we use a CACREP rubric that measures student learning on a scale from 1 (harmful) to 5 (exceeds expectations).
+The student learning outcome on which you will be evaluated for The Soloist Paper is XI.a.: Students demonstrate knowledge and skills needed to assess, diagnose (when appropriate), form case conceptualizations, and develop treatment plans for diverse client populations.

 Based on the 2024 CACREP standards (2.E.1.a., 2.C.1.a.), our counseling program is required to report aggregated SLO/KPI ratings, as well as monitor individual student SLO/KPI progress.
 The expectation is that students, on average and individually, will receive average CACREP rubric ratings of 4 (meets expectations) on each SLO/KPI measure.
 Student ratings on SLO/KPI measures that fall below a 3 (near expectations) may result in remediation.